 Therefore, magnesium supplements can be a great option to complement magnesium-rich foods in your diet and get all the magnesium you need every day.*

-Magnesium citrate will be included in Qualia Magnesium+™, our next addition to our Qualia supplements line
+Magnesium citrate is included in Qualia Magnesium+™, our recent addition to our Qualia supplements line.

-Qualia Magnesium+ will feature a total of 9 forms of magnesium, including magnesium glycinate, magnesium chelate, 70+ minerals, and more!
-Join the Qualia Magnesium+ waitlist to be notified when it’s available.
+Qualia Magnesium+ features a total of 9 forms of magnesium, including magnesium glycinate, magnesium chelate, 70+ minerals, and more!
+Shop now.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.